mongodb/docs-relational-migrator/source/includes/project-initial-mappings.rst

    checkbox next to each row to select or deselect the table for your project.

-- Relational Migrator creates mapping rules for a suggested MongoDB schema.
+- :guilabel:`Start with a recommended MongoDB schema` Relational Migrator creates mapping rules for a suggested MongoDB schema.
   When you choose this option, a table appears showing the imported relational tables.
   Relational Migrator suggests which tables should be represented as :guilabel:`top-level` or :guilabel:`embedded` collections.